-Tuesday and Thursday classes will run from Goff’s Secondary School, Goff’s Lane, Waltham Cross, EN7 5QW
+Thursday class will run from Goff’s Secondary School, Goff’s Lane, Waltham Cross, EN7 5QW

 At the Waltham Cross Study Centre, we aim to provide the very best service for students and their families.
 We are a centre of exceptional excellence and continue to develop independent learning in all our students.